work-hard-play-harder/SCDA/README.md

 To demonstrate the SCDA's usage for practical purpose, we provide a case study for yeast genotype imputation.

 1. Input file format
-The input file should be a
+The input file should be CSV format with 'tab' delimiter.
+The header is SNPs' position, and the first column is sample ID.
+This format can be easily generated from VCF by removing the first 8 lines and transferring the row and column.
+As
+<font> size= '10'>
 <table border="1">
   <thead>
     <tr style="text-align: right">